annamjo/pomodoroWorkAndStretch/README.md

 - Github/Git
 - VSCode
 - Glitch

-All exercises are taken from Darebee.
+- All exercises are taken from Darebee